AjNavneet/LoanEligibility_Pipeline_Monitoring_Airflow_Docker/readme.md

 ---

-### Key Concepts Explored

-1. Skills to connect Python to a PostgreSQL server.
-2. Understanding of conditional data extraction.
-3. Proficiency in missing value imputation, data rescaling, and feature engineering.
-4. Knowledge of monitoring concept drift, data drift, and model drift.
-5. Experience in deploying and orchestrating monitoring pipelines with Airflow and Docker.

----

 ### Note: This project requires the data to be present in postgres server.

 The data is available in code>main>dags>data>raw location.